 We were blessed to call Colorado home for many years, and we’ve explored quite a bit of the state.
-But for this round-up, we invited other members of the travel community to chime in with their favorite Colorado destinations, to offer you even more options if you are thinking about a visit.
+But for this round-up, we invited other members of the travel community to chime in with their favorite Colorado destinations as well, to offer you even more options if you are thinking about a visit.

 Excited?
 Let’s get started discovering the best places to visit in Colorado!